ShivamRawat0l/react-native-loader-collection/README.md

 ## Errors
 In case of error please raise a [issue](https://github.com/ShivamRawat0l/react-native-kustomer-sdk-v2/issues).

+## Suggestions

+Kindly share the link to the loader animation which you would like to be a part of this collection.

 ## Goals

 Adding more animations to the collections using react-native-svg.